 5. Green Houses

-The consumer benefit applications also make use of geothermal energy.
+Health and wellness related activities make use of geothermal energy.
 Spas and other related services make use of hot springs and fumaroles to generate heat and steam.
-Geothermal energy has been used in this manner for a very long period of time.
+Geothermal energy has been used in this manner for a long time.
 This method serves to be an inexpensive, natural, and effective way to achieve personal care benefits.
 A geothermal opening present near a spa serves to be the greatest asset because it is an infinitely available and easily accessible source of energy.